 - Explain the concept of flooding in the playroom for both you and the child and list ways to create a neuroception of safety

 **Do you want consultation catered to your needs?
-You can purchase additional individual consultations now or you can purchase after the course has begun (if you choose the latter, please contact us and we’ll provide you with a link).
+You can purchase individual consultations now or during the course (Please contact us and we’ll provide you with a link).

 Refund Policy: Cancellations received one month from the start date will receive a full refund.
 Cancellations received less than one month from the start of the class will receive a full refund minus a $100.00 administrative fee.
 Cancellation once the class begins will forfeit the payment of the course.
 However, payment can be applied towards a future Online Introduction to Synergetic Play Therapy course (within one year).
 If an emergency arises, please contact us to discuss.